Bibek244/Fleetpanda-Internship/README.md

 ## Installation

-To clone and run this project, you'll need Git installed on your computer.
+To clone and run this project, you'll need have Git installed on your computer.
 From your command line:

 # Clone this repository
 ```bash